Sunny-Qin-0314/11-767-group-YU/labs/lab0-setup/lab0-setup.md

 6. Describe what the script you wrote does (document it.)

     A: The script first uses opencv and gstreamer to read image from camera stream.
-The script then transforms the image from BGR to RGB, and fed the image into mediapipe's hand pose detection model by using `hands.process(img)` (`hands` here is the loaded pretrained model).
+The script then transforms the image from BGR to RGB, and fed the image into mediapipe's hand pose detection model by using `hands.process(img)` (`hands` is the loaded pretrained model).
 The detection results are drawn on the original image, and stored to `output.png`.
 The sample result is shown below:

     ![Image + Hand Detection](output.png)